tjdfamily/tjdfamily.github.io/index.md

     icon: 1.jpg
     url: '#'
     personalinfo: >
-      Tim has bachelor and graduate degrees in mathematics and engineering enjoys problem solving.
+      Tim has bachelor and graduate degrees in mathematics and engineering and enjoys problem solving.
 Tim works as a cloud software architect for a large international consulting firm.
 Tim has lived in Illinois, Wisconsin, Missouri, and Southern California.
 He has also backpacked across the western United States following the Oregon trail.
     services:
       - title: Trail Running
         text: Enjoys trail running in the parks by our home.